thradams/wizard/README.md

-# wizard
+# C code Wizard

-Tool for generating code
+Generate boilerplate code from a template

 ```c